 Another example of failing to comply would be if the accused was found guilty and given conditions of probation or signed a peace bond with restrictions.
 Some standard conditions placed upon the offender would be to abstain from contacting the victim (say again in a domestic assault case).
-If after the offender was sentenced and given such conditions he/she did contact the victim then that would likely constitute a failure to comply to with probation.
+If after the offender was sentenced and given such conditions he/she did contact the victim then that would likely constitute a failure to comply with probation.
 In Ontario, the terms “failure to comply”, “fail to comply” and “breach” are used interchangeably.
-A related charge is failing to attend for court.
+A related charge is failing to attend court.
 This offence is also referred to as failure to appear.
 This charge occurs when an accused does not attend court for his/her scheduled court date.
 There is also a related charge of failing to appear for fingerprints.

 The irony of failing to comply charges is that throughout Ontario, the penalties/sentences for failing to comply with a condition placed upon the offender sometimes are worse than what the sentence would have been for the underlying offence.
 For example, let’s say a first offender was charged with a fairly minor domestic assault and he/she was found guilty and received a conditional discharge (which is not a criminal record).
 In such a case, one of the conditions of his/her probation would be not to have any contact with the victim.
 If the offender breached the probation and failed to comply, then if he/she is found guilty of that offence, the sentence could be up to 30 days in real jail.
 While every jurisdiction is different, usually, Crown Attorneys and Judges are not too sympathetic when offenders breach their conditions on either their bail or probation orders.
 For example, with convicted impaired drivers in Ontario, there is a condition that the offender shall not operate a motor vehicle for at least 1 year.
 Despite the severity of the offence of impaired driving, jail is rarely handed down to first offenders.
 If the offender is then caught driving within that 1 year period, even if completely sober, a breach of probation has occurred, and the Crown Attorneys usually seek a minimum of 30 days in jail for that underlying charge.
-Clearly breaches and failing to comply with court orders are not taken lightly by the courts across the province of Ontario.
-If you find yourself charged with a failure to comply charge, please contact Baratz Law for a free confidential consultation.
+Clearly, breaches and failing to comply with court orders are not taken lightly by the courts across the province of Ontario.
+If you find yourself charged with a failure to comply charge, please contact Avi Baratz Criminal Defence Lawyer in Brampton for a free confidential consultation.